HRV in sport performance

 RMSDD AND HRV LET YOU KNOW WHEN AND HOW TO TRAIN

 In a perfect world, an athlete’s mind and body would be in total sync, and athletes would intuitively know how hard to push themselves.
-In reality, athletes may start to gradually stop making progress without knowing exactly why.
+In reality, athletes may gradually stop making progress without knowing exactly why.
 They are either over or undertraining.
 They may attribute their fatigue to not working hard enough when, in fact, they are working too hard.
-HRV measurements like RMSDD give athletes an objective way to justify a rest day, or on the other end of the spectrum, prompt them to increase the intensity and volume of the training.
-Heart rate variability in athletes used to be available to only world-class athletes, but with technologies like eSense Pulse, HRV analysis can be used by cyclists, runners, endurance athletes of all kinds, and even gym enthusiasts.
+HRV measurements like RMSDD give athletes an objective way to justify a rest day or, on the other end of the spectrum, prompt them to increase the intensity and volume of the training.
+Heart rate variability in athletes used to be available only to world-class athletes.
+However, with technologies like eSense Pulse, HRV analysis can be used by cyclists, runners, endurance athletes, and even gym enthusiasts.

 References